MPhil in Latin American Studies

 Course aims and objectives

 This course explores the economic trajectory of Latin America along with the main challenges faced by the region from a historical and comparative perspective.
-In doing so, we use concepts and theories from economics, political economy and development studies, to discuss how policy and economic models have changed in Latin American polities over the last century.
-More specifically, we look at how the political economy of the region has been modified by external shocks and internal factors, paying particular attention at how the former have influenced the latter.
+In doing so, we use concepts and theories from economics, political economy and development studies, to discuss how policy and economic models have changed over the last century.
+We look at how the political economy of the region has been modified by both external shocks and internal factors.
+We will pay attention to how the former have influenced the latter, but also to how and why domestic choices were made, and what their long-term effects have been.
 While the course is centred around the overall regional patterns and trends, we do consider the differences and commonalities between individual country-cases.

-Our central goal is to understand why the region has historically struggled to achieve structural change and reduce inequalities, discussing how these and other challenges continue to hamper development across the region.
-We will adopt a comparative historical approach, studying the main economic models that have been implemented in the region since the start of the twentieth century and assessing their impact on economic growth and inequalities.
-To conduct our discussions, we will adopt a political economy framework, which emphasises the interplay between the state, economic actors and economic structure.
+Our central goal is to understand why the region has struggled to achieve structural change and reduce inequalities, discussing how these and other challenges continue to hamper development across the region.
+To conduct our discussions, we will adopt a political economy framework, which emphasises the interplay between the state, political-economic actors and economic structure.

 Course requirements

-Essays and Tutorials: Students taking the Economics paper can expect to write at least two essay and undertake other individual and group activities.
-The essays will be around 2,500 words and the questions and reading list should be agreed in advance.
-The essays will be discussed in a bi-weekly group tutorial (time and day to be agreed).
-There may be other written assignments during term.
+Unmarked assessments: Students taking this paper can expect to write at least two essays and undertake other individual and group activities.
+The essays will be around 2000 words and the questions should be agreed in advance.
+The essays will be discussed in group tutorials (times and days to be agreed).
+Essays form part of the overall assessment of the student’s progress but do not count towards the final mark for the course.

 Course structure

-The course is taught in Hilary Term.
+The course is taught in Michaelmas Term through a series of eight two-hour seminars.
 Students will prepare for each class through a combination of core readings and other suggested material.
-These will be discussed in a two-hour seminar.
 Each student will also be expected to attend a group tutorial.
-Students should expect to spend around 12 hours per week in the course.

 Course assessment